Tavjppro215/Tavjppro215/README.md

 - 👋 Hi, I’m Thai Anh
-- 👀 I’m interested in Software and AI/DS
-- 🌱 I’m currently learning .NET and Machine Learning
-- 😄 Pronouns: Thai Anh or TA

 <!---
 Tavjppro215/Tavjppro215 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.